 Christmas drinks and networking events are both good opportunities to make new connections and build on existing relationships with clients.
 Just be a little cautious about overindulging and undoing your hard work through the previous year.

-If you’re freelancing or self-employed through a limited company, you may want to be a little cautious about adding a client staff Christmas party.
+If you’re freelancing or self-employed through a limited company, you may want to be a little cautious about attending a client staff Christmas party.
 Although it’s never been a consideration so far in IR35 cases, it might not be helpful when you’re trying to show you’re not part of the company.

 Tax allowances for self-employed Christmas parties or meals